microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 } // namespace dxil
 ```

-The compiler will generate a permutation of typed matrix handles with names of
+The compiler will generate a typed matrix handle for each permutation, with
-the format `%dx.types.LinAlgMatrix<mangling>`.
+names of the format `%dx.types.LinAlgMatrix<mangling>`.
 The mangling scheme for
-each type name will capture the type parameterization with the tokens `C`,
+each type name will capture the type parameterization with the tokens `C`, `M`,
-`M`, `N`, `U` and `S` denoting each encoded property.
+`N`, `U` and `S` denoting each encoded property.

 ```
   ; Matrix<ComponentType::F16, 16, 16, MatrixUse::A, MatrixScope::Wave>